-Aylesford, in the UK is now witnessing the construction of a cutting-edge biomethane refuelling station specifically designed to serve heavy goods vehicles (HGVs).
+Aylesford, Kent in the UK is now witnessing the construction of a cutting-edge biomethane refuelling station specifically designed to serve heavy goods vehicles (HGVs).
 This innovative facility is projected to refuel more than 500 trucks daily, effectively curbing carbon emissions by nearly 60,000 tonnes annually.
-The collaborative effort behind this project involves CNG Fuels, the division of ReFuels, and Foresight Group, a prominent sustainability-focused investment firm.
+The collaborative effort behind this project involves CNG Fuels, the infrastructure division of ReFuels, and Foresight Group, a prominent sustainability-focused investment management firm.

-The establishment of this refuelling station comes in the wake of a significant development – the UK government's recent of its strategy, which strongly advocates for the use of biomethane as a viable fuel option for challenging sectors such as HGVs.
+The establishment of this refuelling station comes in the wake of a significant development – the UK government's recent release of its biomass strategy, which strongly advocates for the use of biomethane as a viable fuel option for challenging sectors such as HGVs.

 Philip Fjeld, CEO of ReFuels, emphasizes the significance of this endeavor, stating, “Bio-CNG is the only fuel available today that can decarbonise the UK's HGV fleet at the scale and pace required to meet net zero.”
 He further highlights the growing enthusiasm among fleet operators for this eco-friendly refuelling infrastructure, reflected in the increasing adoption of the fuel across the UK.